 Romania travel guide

-Located in Eastern Europe, Romania is the country that started to develop its tourism through its beautiful, rural and traditional villages with natural landscapes, such as Maramures, which makes you feel like stepping back in time.
-Dracula's legend with Bran Castle and the stunning medieval fortresses and castles are as well top-rated attractions in Romania, so make sure you include them in your itinerary when you are planning your trip to Romania.
+Where is Romania?
+Located in Eastern Europe, Romania is a country that has started to develop its tourism through its beautiful, rural, and traditional villages with natural landscapes, such as Maramureș, which make you feel like stepping back in time.
+Romania tourism is highlighted by the legend of Dracula with Bran Castle, as well as the stunning medieval fortresses and castles, which are top-rated attractions.
+Be sure to include them in your itinerary when planning your Romania travel.

-Deemed Europe's last wilderness, Romania stands out with its unspoiled natural landscapes, with villages that will make you feel as stepping back in time, with an energetic glow and creativity.
+Deemed Europe's last wilderness, Romania stands out with its unspoiled natural landscapes and villages that transport you back in time, exuding an energetic glow and creativity.

-Traveling to a new country can be scary, especially if you barely know anything about it.
-But fear not; our Romania Travel Guide will guide you through all the things you need to know before you book your trip and visit Romania – from weather and currency to famous landmarks and other travel tips and practical information.
+Travelling to a new country can be intimidating, especially if you know little about it.
+But fear not; our Romania travel guide will guide you through all the essential information you need to know before booking your trip and visiting Romania—from weather and currency to famous landmarks, along with other travel tips and practical information.

-Romania's tourism started to grow as the country began to develop and invest more in tourism activities, hospitality, and infrastructure.
-Tourism in Romania is increasing slowly, and as a tourist in Romania, you can be sure that the time you spend here will be unique.
+Romania's tourism began to grow as the country invested more in tourism activities, hospitality, and infrastructure.
+Tourism in Romania is on the rise, and as a tourist in Romania, you can be sure that your time here will be unique.

 B. How to get around in Romania?